ranzhang/iks-esxi/README.md

 # iks-esxi
 This is a project based on the great work of https://github.com/terraform-cisco-modules/terraform-intersight-iks

 This project deploys IKS over vCenter.
 You can customize various parameters through the three files below.
 Rename files by removing '-copy'.
+You may also update the versions.tf as needed.
 Before destroying the resources, undeploy the cluster profile first.

 Info update needed in:
 - main.tf